 The M50’s 4K mode turns off Dual Pixel Auto Focus, so we use manual focus when recording in 4K.
 To help pull focus better we got an external monitor to help us see when we are in focus.
 The Best thing about this Feelworld monitor is it takes Sony NP batteries, so we picked up two big ones and we can shoot for a whole day!

 A good camera strap is such a wonderful thing to have, especially if you are juggling two cameras, this system from PeakDesign is fantastic and allows Myke to shoot on two cameras without having to leave one on the ground, or a shelf, or in the bag.
-Plus the strap comes off and on easy for switching from hand held to tripod.
+Plus the strap comes off and on easy for switching from handheld to a tripod.